Thucydides: Philosophical outlook and influences

 Paul Shorey calls Thucydides "a cynic devoid of moral sensibility".
 In addition, he notes that Thucydides conceived of human nature as strictly determined by one's physical and social environments, alongside basic desires.
-Francis Cornford was more nuanced: Thucydides' political vision was informed by a tragic ethical vision, in which:
+Francis Cornford was more nuanced: Thucydides's political vision was informed by a tragic ethical vision, in which:

 Man, isolated from, and opposed to, Nature, moves along a narrow path, unrelated to what lies beyond and lighted only by a few dim rays of human 'foresight'(γνώμη/gnome), or by the false, wandering fires of Hope.
 He bears within him, self-contained, his destiny in his own character: and this, with the purposes which arise out of it, shapes his course.
 That is all, in Thucydides' view, that we can say: except that, now and again, out of the surrounding darkness comes the blinding strokes of Fortune, unaccountable and unforeseen.'

-Thucydides' work indicates an influence from the teachings of the Sophists that contributes substantially to the thinking and character of his History.
+Thucydides's work indicates an influence from the teachings of the Sophists that contributes substantially to the thinking and character of his History.
 Possible evidence includes his skeptical ideas concerning justice and morality.
 There are also elements within the History—such as his views on nature revolving around the factual, empirical, and the non-anthropomorphic—which suggest that he was at least aware of the views of philosophers such as Anaxagoras and Democritus.
 There is also evidence of his knowledge concerning some of the corpus of Hippocratic medical writings.

-Thucydides was especially interested in the relationship between human intelligence and judgment, Fortune and Necessity, and the idea that history is too irrational and incalculable to predict.
+Thucydides was especially interested in the relationship between human intelligence and judgment, fortune and necessity, and the idea that history is too irrational and incalculable to predict.